ricwein/shurl/README.md

 ## Adding a new URL

 Adding a new URL to the shortener Server is done with the bundled CLI tool.
-Just run `./bin/shurl add`, and follow the instructions.
+Just run `./bin/shurl url:add`, and follow the instructions.
-For more Informations see `./bin/shurl add --help`.
+For more Informations see `./bin/shurl url:add --help`.

+## Remove an URL

+Removing an URL from the list, is as easy as adding one.
+Execute `./bin/shurl url:remove` from your command line should do the job.